KernelFox0/dell-g15-hackintosh-efi/README.md

 You'll probably need to recreate some ACPI patches:
 - DMAR.aml - **You 100% need to recreate this!** It needs to be recreated every time you change a hardware (Fix DMAR)
 - SSDT-HPET.aml (FixHPET)
-- SSDT-XOSI.aml (XOSI)

 Recreate them using [SSDTTime](https://github.com/corpnewt/SSDTTime).
 Download, start, then first choose *Dump the current system's ACPI tables*.
 After that, choose the options in the brackets found in the list above!
 Then copy the files to EFI/OC/ACPI.

-If you don't have a thunderbolt controller, remove SSDT-TB3.aml from ACPI folder, and remove its entry from config.plist > ACPI > Add.
-It should be the 10th entry.

-If you have an unsupported NVMe (for example SK Hynix PC711; you'll know because it causes a panic), add SSDT-DISABLE-NVME-SLOTX.aml (where X is the NVMe slot which the unsupported drive is in) from the Extras/NVMe disable directory here to EFI > OC > ACPI and copy the corresponding Add value from the included patches.plist file in the directory to config.plist > ACPI > Add.
-It will fully disable that drive in macOS.
-You 100% won't be able to use it in macOS!

 After installing macOS, set up [ComboJack](https://github.com/hackintosh-stuff/ComboJack).